Aliases for CCNH Gene

 GeneCards Summary for CCNH Gene

 CCNH (Cyclin H) is a Protein Coding gene.
-Diseases associated with CCNH include fructose intolerance.
+Diseases associated with CCNH include breast cancer and fructose intolerance.
 Among its related pathways are Transcription-Coupled Nucleotide Excision Repair (TC-NER) and RNA Polymerase II Transcription Initiation And Promoter Clearance.
 GO annotations related to this gene include protein kinase binding and DNA-dependent ATPase activity.

 UniProtKB/Swiss-Prot Summary for CCNH Gene